corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/first-flow/code-kotlin.md

 // MyFirstFlow is an initiating flow, it's corresponding responder flow is called MyFirstFlowResponder (defined below)
 // to link the two sides of the flow together they need to have the same protocol.
 @InitiatingFlow(protocol = "my-first-flow")
-// MyFirstFlow should inherit from RPCStartableFlow, which tells Corda it can be started via an RPC call class MyFirstFlow: RPCStartableFlow {
+// MyFirstFlow should inherit from ClientStartableFlow, which tells Corda it can be started via an REST call from a client class MyFirstFlow: ClientStartableFlow {

   // It is useful to be able to log messages from the flows for debugging. private companion object {
-        val log = contextLogger()
+    val log = LoggerFactory.getLogger(this::class.java.enclosingClass)
   }

   // Corda has a set of injectable services which are injected into the flow at runtime.
   // Flows declare them with @CordaInjectable, then the flows have access to their services.

   // JsonMarshallingService provides a Service for manipulating json
   @CordaInject
   lateinit var jsonMarshallingService: JsonMarshallingService

   // FlowMessaging provides a service for establishing flow sessions between Virtual Nodes and
   // sending and receiving payloads between them
   @CordaInject
   lateinit var flowMessaging: FlowMessaging

   // MemberLookup provides a service for looking up information about members of the Virtual Network which
   // this CorDapp is operating in.
   @CordaInject
   lateinit var memberLookup: MemberLookup

   // When a flow is invoked it's call() method is called.
   // call() methods must be marked as @Suspendable, this allows Corda to pause mid-execution to wait
   // for a response from the other flows and services
   @Suspendable
-    override fun call(requestBody: RPCRequestData): String {
+  override fun call(requestBody: ClientRequestBody): String {

     // Useful logging to follow what's happening in the console or logs log.info("MFF: MyFirstFlow.call() called")

     // Show the requestBody in the logs - this can be used to help establish the format for starting a flow on corda log.info("MFF: requestBody: ${requestBody.getRequestBody()}")

     // Deserialize the Json requestBody into the MyfirstFlowStartArgs class using the JsonSerialisation Service val flowArgs = requestBody.getRequestBodyAs(jsonMarshallingService, MyFirstFlowStartArgs::class.java)

     // Obtain the MemberX500Name of counterparty
     val otherMember = flowArgs.otherMember

     // Get our identity from the MemberLookup service. val ourIdentity = memberLookup.myInfo().name

     // Create the message payload using the MessageClass we defined. val message = Message(otherMember, "Hello from $ourIdentity.")

     // Log the message to be sent. log.info("MFF: message.message: ${message.message}")

     // Start a flow session with the otherMember using the FlowMessaging service
     // The otherMember's Virtual Node will run the corresponding MyFirstFlowResponder responder flow val session = flowMessaging.initiateFlow(otherMember)

     // Send the Payload using the send method on the session to the MyFirstFlowResponder Responder flow session.send(message)

     // Receive a response from the Responder flow val response = session.receive(Message::class.java)

-        // The return value of a RPCStartableFlow must always be a String, this string will be passed
+    // The return value of a ClientStartableFlow must always be a String, this string will be passed
-        // back as the REST RPC response when the status of the flow is queried on Corda, or as the return
+    // back as the REST response when the status of the flow is queried on Corda. return response.message
-        // value from the flow when testing using the Simulator return response.message
   }
 }

 // MyFirstFlowResponder is a responder flow, it's corresponding initiating flow is called MyFirstFlow (defined above)